 Even though the CDC recommends all pregnant women receive vaccines for the flu and whooping cough, not all women do so.
 We do not know what maternal immunization coverage is currently in American Indian communities, and American Indian infants have higher rates of infant hospitalization for pneumonia and whooping cough than the general US.

 About the ‘Evaluating Maternal Immunization Study’

-We also want to learn about components of successful immunization programs in these communities and help remind providers to discuss and administer these vaccines to pregnant women.
-What we learn within this study may be able to help more women throughout IHS and the US receive these vaccines during pregnancy.
+The study also learned about components of successful immunization programs in these communities and help remind providers to discuss and administer these vaccines to pregnant women.
+This study aimed to help more women throughout IHS and the US receive these vaccines during pregnancy.

-The overarching goal of this project is to protect more women and infants from these vaccine-preventable diseases.
+The overarching goal of this project was to protect more women and infants from these vaccine-preventable diseases.

 The EMI study engages multiple stakeholders in the communities where we work

-The EMI study will conduct surveys, in-depth interviews and group discussions with pregnant women, women of child-bearing age and their partners/husbands, grandparents, elders, and health care providers including nurses, midwives, physicians, and traditional practitioners.
+The EMI study will conducted, in-depth interviews and group discussions with pregnant women, women of child-bearing age and their partners/husbands, grandparents, elders, and health care providers including nurses, midwives, physicians, and traditional practitioners.

-We will then design materials to increase awareness of the benefits of maternal immunization and address any questions the community may have.
+We designed materials (below) to increase awareness of the benefits of maternal immunization and address any questions the community may have.

-The study is being supported by Johns Hopkins, the Indian Health Service (IHS) and the Center for Disease Control and Prevention (CDC).
+The study was supported by Johns Hopkins, the Indian Health Service (IHS) and the Center for Disease Control and Prevention (CDC).